Find the right CNC end mill for your project at the NomadTech Store

 Two-flute straight end mills

 They have a neutral effect on cutting pressure –meaning neither above nor below the material thickness– and can chip laminates.
-They're typically used for thin materials and plastics, where workpiece lifting can be an issue.
+Two-flute straight end mills are commonly used for thin materials and plastics, where material lift can be an issue.

 Positive helical end mills

-The upward spirals aid in quick chip removal.
-When cutting through the material entirely, it produces a smooth finish on the bottom and could chip on the top.
-Typically, these end mills are used for grooving, pocketing or soft plastic materials.
+The up-cut spirals aid in quick chip removal.
+When cutting through the material entirely, they produce a smooth finish on the bottom and could chip on the top.
+Typically, positive helical end mills. are used for grooving, pocketing or soft plastic materials

 Negative helical end mills

-The downward spirals force the chip downwards, requiring a good extraction system for your CNC machine.
-Due to this downward pressure, which helps keep the material in place, jobs can be run at faster feed rates.
+The down-cut spirals force the chip downwards, requiring a good extraction system. for your CNC machine.
+Due to this downward pressure applied by negative helical end mills, -which helps keep the material in place- , jobs can be run at faster feed rates.

 Positive+negative helical end mills